Jordan

 Interest income

-Interest income is taxable and should be included in taxable income to determine PIT.
+Interest income is taxable and should be included in taxable income of the individual.

 Rental income